Role Atlas/Motion & Hardware

 • Lessons learned.

-Project 6: Factory electrical test fixture
+Factory electrical test fixture

 Build: a simple fixture and script that validates a board, harness, or sensor assembly.
 Include pass/fail criteria, serial-number tracking, automated measurements, and a clear operator procedure.